 You don't have to use the interactive approach by changing the radius of the corner on the actual shape, you can also just change the radius via the slider along the top of Affinity Designer (just next to the radius type).
 That can be increased to the maximum point for the curve and no more

 The default corner type is none and that can also be used to restore the corner back to the sharp node.
 The other types for the corner tool are rounded, straight, concave and cutout.
 The type can be changed interactively and the result will be seen with the current selected node.
 The other nodes do not change (any nodes not selected).
-The example on the left is straight

-To turn all the nodes altered by the corner tool into standard curves in Affinity Designer then click the bake corners button at the top of Affinity Designer (see on the right)
+To turn all the nodes altered by the corner tool into standard curves in Affinity Designer then click the bake corners button at the top of Affinity Designer

 You can use the right click context menu command 'convert to curves' to convert type / text into curves and by selecting all the nodes (sharp as well as smooth), you can then use the corner tool to curve and smooth type.
 The result can result in a radically different character design.
 You can then export the result for use in tools such as FontLab as well as the Fontself extension in Illustrator and a new font can be generated.

-2) right click and convert to curves
+Right click and convert to curves

-3) ungroup (if you are using more than a single character)
+Ungroup (if you are using more than a single character)

-4) use the corner tool in Affinity Designer
+Use the corner tool in Affinity Designer